 You can find even more helpful tips about driving in Iceland here

-Should I rent a car when travelling in Iceland?
+• Where should I rent a car in Iceland?

 Recommended rental cars